Sandwiched Volterra Volatility model: Markovian approximations and hedging: Monte Carlo computation of the optimal hedge and simulations

 \begin{remark} The neural network architecture in Example \ref{ex: LSMC} is not optimal.
 It is fairly clear from Fig.~\ref{fig: LSMC}: even though the LSMC Monte Carlo estimate preserves in general the shape of the reference optimal hedge simulated using the NMC approach, the difference between the two is still quite substantial.
 We emphasize that performance of the NMC method heavily depends on the chosen non-parametric regression method, and therefore a separate investigation on performance of different regression approaches is required. \end{remark}

 \begin{remark} Similar method can theoretically be applied for the SVV model with a rough fractional kernel.
-However, as noted in Example \ref{ex: NMC rough}, one may need a very high dimensionality of the ``input'' variables vector (over 1000) which requires a dataset with possibly unrealistically huge number of observations. \end{remark}
+However, if one chooses the values of $\tau_{m,i}$ as in \eqref{eq: possible choice of tau}, one may need a very high dimensionality of the ``input'' variables vector (over 1000) which requires a dataset with possibly unrealistically huge number of observations.
+Perhaps a different choice of $\tau_{m,i}$ (e.g. as in \cite{Abi_Jaber_2019}) may improve the situation; a separate analysis on that is needed. \end{remark}